-Here is a list with the top 10 most requested classical style piano pieces that have survived the test of time, and are perfect for basically every occasion.
+Here is a list of the top 10 most requested classical-style piano pieces that have survived the test of time and are perfect for basically every occasion.

 If you can memorize the piano pieces as well, they are always available to play.
-Imagine always have something beautiful and perfect to play at gatherings, holidays, celebrations, weddings etc!
+Imagine always have something beautiful and perfect to play at gatherings, holidays, celebrations, and weddings, etc.

 The Moonlight Sonata is one of the most famous sonatas by Beethoven.
 The first movement got the name "Moonlight" and is the most played part of the sonata.

 The real name is Sonata Quasi Una Fantasia, or Sonata like a fantasy, due to the dreamy and a bit blurred sound that Beethoven suggested as tone color for the piece.